cedarbdd/cedar/README.markdown

 Pivotal also has a fork of a [GitHub import of the OCHamcrest codebase](http://github.com/pivotal/OCHamcrest).
 This fork contains our iPhone-specific static framework target.

+Note: If you decide to use another matcher library that uses `expect(...)` to build its expectations (e.g. [Expecta](http://github.com/petejkim/expecta)) you will need to add `#define CEDAR_MATCHERS_COMPATIBILITY_MODE` before importing SpecHelper.h.
+That will prevent Cedar from defining a macro that overrides that library's expect function.

 ## Shared example groups